phac-nml/pipeline-standards/README.md

 ## 2.3.
 Defining the samplesheet structure for a pipeline

-In order to define the samplesheet structure for a particular pipeline, there are two main tasks to complete.

-### 2.3.1.
-Update samplesheet schema specification

-The [nf-validation samplesheet schema specification][nf-validation samplesheet] defines the structure of the input samplesheet for a pipeline.
-This consists of a JSON schema file and can be modified to add different columns to the samplesheet for different types of input.
-This file also accepts the definition of rules for validating the data passed within the samplesheet (e.g., if a column requires only numeric data, this can be defined within the JSON schema).
+The structure of an input samplesheet for a pipeline (i.e., column names and data types) is defined within a JSON Schema file found within the `assets/schema_input.json` file of a pipeline.
+This JSON Schema file is used by the [nf-validation][] plugin in Nextflow.
+This plugin defines the keywords used to add new columns to the input samplesheet, documented in the [nf-validation samplesheet schema specification][nf-validation samplesheet].
+This JSON schema file also accepts the definition of rules for validating the data passed within the samplesheet (e.g., if a column requires only numeric data, this can be defined within the JSON schema).

 By default, the samplesheet schema assumes you have three input columns: `sample`, `fastq_1`, and `fastq_2`.
 Single-end data is handled by leaving `fastq_2` blank.

 For custom types of data for a pipeline, please modify this JSON schema by modifying the `assets/schema_input.json` file.
 Also, make sure your pipeline is configured to use [nf-validation fromSamplesheet][nf-validation fromsamplesheet] to create a channel of input data for your pipeline from an input CSV file that follows this JSON schema.

-#### 2.3.1.1.
+### 2.3.1.
 Defining sample identifiers in IRIDA Next

 Sample identifiers from IRIDA Next are placed into an input samplesheet.csv for a Nextflow pipeline in the `sample` column.
 That is, if the expected samplesheet structure is as below: